This step-by-step guide covers everything you need to know about starting a business in South Korea as an expat.

 You’ll learn how to increase your chances of success as well as:

 Fortunately, the South Korean government has been encouraging expats to start businesses since the 1998 Foreign Investment Promotion Act.
-This provided benefits including:
+This created benefits including:

 - Guidance from organizations such as Seoul Global Center that even provide office space to those who qualify